BBC Rio 2016 Olympics Branding

 - Production Company: BBC Sports

-This is a showreel I have put together to show all the content I created for the BBC Rio 2016 Olympics Branding.
+This is a showreel I have put together to show all the content I created for the award winning BBC Rio 2016 Olympics Branding.

 This is the biggest thing I’ve ever undertaken.
 After working with the BBC Sports graphics team since December 2015 I have formed a good relationship with them and they trusted me enough to work on the Olympics branding.
 It started with a few of us researching and coming up with ideas and then pitching them to the directors and producers.
 We ended up going with the approach I had designed up and then I was left to develop concept into a wider brand for broadcast.
 In this brand pack there would be many different elements and many different versions of those elements.